 One of the mysteries of the English language finally explained.

-Deliver someone to the care or custody of (an authority)‘they turned him over to the police’
+Deliver someone to the care or custody of (another person or body, especially one in authority)‘they turned him over to the police’

 - ‘Does the defense minister really have the authority to turn him over to Interpol anyway?’